BrunoBoehm/code-notes/Rails.md

 - `form_for` automatically knows the standard route (it follows RESTful conventions) for the form data as opposed to having to manually declare it
 - `form_for` gives the option to dynamically change the submit button text (this comes in very handy when you're using a form partial and the new and edit pages will share the same form, but more on that in a later lesson)

 A good rule of thumb for when to use one approach over the other is below:
-- Use `form_for` when your form is directly connected to a model.
+- Use `form_for` when your form is directly connected to a model `object`.
 Extending our example from the introduction, this would be our Hamster's profile edit form that connects to the profile database table.
-This is the most common case when `form_for` is used
+This is the most common case when `form_for` is used, and it's the real magical form helper in Rails, it handles the retrieval of values from your object model.
 - Use `form_tag` when you simply need an HTML form generated.
-Examples of this would be: a search form field or a contact form
+Examples of this would be: a search form field or a contact form. `form_tag` is a lower-level form helper that simply generates a form element. `form_tag` makes no assumptions about what you're trying to do, and you're responsible for specifying exactly what the form is supposed to do (send a POST request, PATCH request, etc.)

 Here's the comparison between the two, let's start with the `form_tag`
 ```ruby